Catchgate Primary School SEND Information Report

 The Special Educational Needs Co-ordinators (SENCo) are Mrs J. Shaw and Mrs J. McDonald who manages and co-ordinates all aspects of Special Educational needs and disability(SEND).

-She will liaise with a range of external professionals and outside agencies to ensure that the advice and planned strategies recommended by professionals are implemented and reviewed.
+They will liaise with a range of external professionals and outside agencies to ensure that the advice and planned strategies recommended by professionals are implemented and reviewed.